labintsev/ladd-and-weights/paper_en.md

 ## Abstract
 We introduce an tiny object detection dataset named Lacmus, aiming at specific task - find missing people on the drone images.
+Lacmus dataset has more than 5000 annotated instances in 1552 images with annotations, including Pedestrian bounding boxes.
 The images in the dataset were captured over grass and small trees areas of 5 different locations and 3 seasons.
-Lacmus dataset has more than 5000 annotated instances in 1552 images with annotations, including Pedestrian bounding boxes.
 For the real application, we are testing crop predictions and different input image sizes of yolo8.
 We found, that the best ratio of speed and accuracy has medium model size with large input size without cropping, just scaling input image.
 We hope the dataset boost both the research and development, that helps to save the lives of missing people.

 # Introduction
 Many people disappear in wilderness every year.
 A significant part of them are people who have lost their way far from human habitation.
 Fortunately, some of the lost are chosen by themselves, and volunteer search and rescue teams are mobilized to help others.
-The main search methods today, are on foot combing the surroundings using technical means, which are often no more complicated than a siren or a buzzing beacon.
 The topic is relevant and hot, generates many ideas for using in search of achievements of scientific and technological progress.
 Some of them are even embodied in the form of prototypes and tested at specially organized competitions.
 But in a forest the real conditions of the search coupled with limited material resources, make this problem difficult and still very far from a complete solution.